-Looking for the best 2 days in Santorini Itinerary?
+Looking for the best 2 days in Santorini Itinerary for a trip in 2023?
 Whether you are planning on visiting for one day, two days, or 3 days in Santorini, I have put together the best way to maximize your time on this beautiful Greek Island and you can follow it exactly, or pick and choose what suits your travel style and the amount of time you have on the Island.

 2 Days in Santorini: The Best Santorini Itinerary

 If you are spending 2 days in Santorini, you will either be coming in by ferry, by plane, or by a private boat.
 Santorini is a popular cruise ship port on almost any Greek Cruise, but likely you will be on the island for just the day.

 If you are arriving by plane, you will arrive at Thira Airport (JTR) which is served by over 60 airlines.
 It is a small airport and looks like something lost in the 1980s, but serves the needs of the island and it is quick to get your luggage and get out!

 We chose to fly into Santorini in order to maximize our 2 days in Santorini, rather than waste time traveling.

 I also found a cheap fare on Ryan Air.

 It was just 50 minutes to reach the Island from Athens International Airport and an early morning flight meant that we could drop off our luggage at the hotel and spend the day exploring!

 JTR is on the East-Central part of the Island and about 6 km from Fira, the Island’s capital.
 It takes about 15 minutes to reach Fira.
 When you arrive you will need a transfer to your accommodation.

 There are taxis, rental cars and public busses.